WARRANTY TERMS AND EXCLUSIONS

 unless these are carried out as part of a repair under this warranty.

-Maintenance items (#) are covered for defects in material or workmanship for 24 months from the date of first registration regardless of mileage. (#-Spark plugs, auxiliary drive belts, brake pads and linings, wiper blades, clutch linings, lamp bulbs or other consumable items).
+Maintenance items (#) are covered for defects in material or workmanship for 24 months from the date of first registration or 12,500 miles whichever comes first. (#-Spark plugs, auxiliary drive belts, brake pads and linings, wiper blades, clutch linings/discs, lamp bulbs or other consumable items).

 Any repair of a Kia car on which the odometer has been altered or on which the actual

 Kia won’t reimburse for any financial loss or other damages.
 For example, loss of use,

 lodging and car rentals, travel costs or loss of earnings.

 Tyres are covered by the tyre manufacturer’s warranty.

 Kia may make changes to the vehicles we build and/or sell at any time without having to